jbcoe/value_types/DRAFT.md

   swapped, and the behavior is undefined unless `(*this).get_allocator() == other.get_allocator()`. _[Note: Does not call `swap` on the owned objects directly. --end note]_

-2. _[Note 2: The use of this function may require that `T` be a complete type dependent on behavior of the allocator. — end note]_

-3. _[Note 3: Exception guarantees for `swap` are intended to model the behavior of exception guarantees for `std::vector::swap`. — end note]_

 ```c++
 constexpr void swap(indirect& lhs, indirect& rhs) noexcept(